International Investors: Harm or Help

 GJ…whatever happened to envelopes?
 I guess inflation will get you everytime!
 I have heard that the poor Zimbabweans are now wheeling barrows full of cash about to buy basic necessities…at least we are not at that level yet!

-11. Cukurungan Says:
+11. Cukurungan says:

 dewaratugedeanom said: